 Bathroom with bath and shower over, WC and wash basin.

 - Linen (Double Bed)

 - Travel Cot (excluding linen)

 Bed linen and towels are INCLUDED.
 The first £30 of electricity is INCLUDED with any additional usage payable at the end of your stay.
 Heating is by gas central heating (first £25 INCLUDED with any additional payable at the end of your stay) and electric underfloor heating.
-WiFi is INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED.
 A maximum of 2 dogs are welcome at an additional charge (1 large, 1 medium, 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.